(This is an edited transcript of a sermon preached at The People’s Church in Colombo, Sri Lanka)

 I am going to speak about a major crisis that came upon Israel that is reflected in the Old Testament.
 But before I go further, let’s read 1 Chronicles 21:26.
 It says, “David built an altar to the Lord there and sacrificed burnt offerings and fellowship offerings.
 He called on the Lord, and the Lord answered him with fire from heaven on the altar of burnt offering.”

 .David’s sacrifice mentioned here was a sacrifice of intercession.
 It was a sacrifice of intercession in the midst of a crisis.
-So today, as we look at whatever crisis situations we may be going through in our own lives, may be there is something that God is leading us to by way of bringing a sacrifice of intercession towards Him.
+So today, as we look at whatever crisis situations we may be going through in our nation and in our own lives, may be there is something that God is leading us to by way of bringing a sacrifice of intercession towards Him.

 I want to leave with you 5 points from this chapter about David’s intercessory sacrifice at this critical moment, and I pray that one, or two, or more of these points, will speak to your heart this morning.
 Whenever God’s Word is proclaimed, irrespective of who presents it, God speaks, and I believe that God will speak to all of you in some clear form or the other as I share from this passage.

 So let’s move on to point 1.
 Point 1 is taken from verses 7 and 14 which says, “This command was also evil in the sight of God; so he punished Israel… So the Lord sent a plague on Israel… My 1st point is:

 1) The Intercession came about in response to a national crisis

 Yes, the intercession that David made came in response to a national calamity, or a national crisis.
 I will trace the background of the story a little later on but this was a time when David had done something that wasn’t the best for him and for the nation.